Staon/otest2/docs/_examples/regressions.md

 ### Some Advices

 * The test marks are a powerful tool.
-On the other hand, they are a dangerous weapon.
+On the other hand, they might be a dangerous self-exploding bomb.
 Be careful and don't overuse.
 * Never project implementation details into test marks.
 The model expected by the round-robin scheduler is a set of queues ordered by priorities and that's exactly what the implemented mark shows.
 There must be no change